Tommy Orange

 Tommy Orange (born January 19, 1982) is an American novelist and writer from Oakland, California.
-His first book, There There (2018), was a finalist for the 2019 Pulitzer Prize and received the 2019 American Book Award.
+His first book, There There (2018), was a finalist for the 2019 Pulitzer Prize for Fiction and received the 2019 American Book Award.
+In October 2025, Orange was awarded a MacArthur Foundation Fellowship.

 Orange is a citizen of the Cheyenne and Arapaho Tribes of Oklahoma.
-He earned a master's degree in Fine Arts from the Institute of American Indian Arts.
-He was born and raised in the Dimond District Oakland, California, and resides in Oakland, California, with his wife, Kateri, and his son, Felix.
+He earned a master's degree in fine arts from the Institute of American Indian Arts.
+He was born and raised in the Dimond District of Oakland, California, and resides there.

 Early life

-Orange was born in Oakland, California on January 19, 1982.
+Orange was born in Oakland, California, on January 19, 1982.
 From age 14 to 24, Orange played roller hockey on a national level.
 He began playing music at the age of 18.
-According to a New York Times review, Orange's father was a Native American ceremony leader, while his mother converted for a time to Christianity.
-After graduating from a community college with a Bachelor of Science in sound arts, Orange worked at a bookstore in San Leandro called Gray Wolf Books, where he developed a passion for reading and thus began writing.
+Orange's father was a Native American ceremony leader, while his mother converted for a time to Christianity.
+After graduating from college with a Bachelor of Science degree in sound arts, Orange worked at Gray Wolf Books, a bookstore in San Leandro, where he developed a passion for reading and thus began writing.

 Education

-Orange obtained a bachelor's in audio engineering from a community college and later obtained a Master of Fine Arts from the Institute of American Indian Arts.
-He now teaches at the IAIA.
+Orange obtained a bachelor's degree in audio engineering and later a Master of Fine Arts from the Institute of American Indian Arts (IAIA).
+He now teaches at the IAIA in Santa Fe, New Mexico.

 Writing career

-In addition to his novel, Orange has also published a profile of an average Native American teen (17-year-old Jeffrey Martinez) for Esquire in 2019, revealing what life is like for a Native American in today’s world.
-Orange has also published short stories in literary magazines, McSweeney’s, Zoetrope: All-Story, and Zyzzyva.
+In addition to his novels, Orange has published a profile of a Native American teen (17-year-old Jeffrey Martinez) for Esquire magazine in 2019, revealing what life is like for a Native American today.
+Orange has also published short stories in the literary magazines McSweeney’s, Zoetrope: All-Story, and Zyzzyva.

-Orange also participated in an episode of The Archive Project at the 2019 Sun Valley Writers' Conference.
-In the episode, he states that in many ways this book was for his dad and about his dad, whom he described as someone "very secure in their Indianness and doesn’t necessarily teach it to their kids."
+Orange participated in an episode of The Archive Project at the 2019 Sun Valley Writers' Conference.
+In the episode, he states that in many ways There There was for his dad and about his dad, whom he described as someone "very secure in their Indianness and doesn’t necessarily teach it to their kids".

+Orange's second novel, Wandering Stars, was featured on the cover of the March 2024 issue of BookPage magazine.
+The cover story featured an article by Orange regarding the inspiration and process of completing the novel.
+He expressed significant concern that a follow-up novel to There There could be perceived as "lowbrow" before it was released.
+He wrote that a sequel felt "Like it belonged in the Marvel-Universe of decision-making, like people would think it was a cash grab even though I made the decision before the success of There There".
+He also stated that the title of the novel was inspired by the 1994 song "Wandering Star" by Portishead.